LeoPlm/LeoPlm/README.md

 - 👋 Hi, I’m @LeoPlm
 - 👀 I’m interested in coding :O :O and hiking but it's not the right place for it I guess
-- 🌱 I’m currently coding in NextJS
+- 🌱 I’m currently coding on NextJS
 - 💞️ I’m looking to improve my skills again and again
 - 📫 How to reach me : Here
 - 😄 Pronouns: He/him